cheshire137/overfriendly/README.md

 that will hit your local server.
 Start ngrok via `ngrok http 3000`;
 look at the https URL it spits out.
 In your Battle.net app, set `https://your-ngrok-id-here.ngrok.io/users/auth/bnet/callback` as the "Register Callback URL" value.
+Set `https://your-ngrok-id-here.ngrok.io` as "Web Site".
 Update .env so that `BNET_APP_HOST` is set to your `your-ngrok-id-here.ngrok.io`.

 Start the Rails server via `bundle exec rails s`.
 Now you should be able to go to `https://your-ngrok-id-here.ngrok.io/` and sign in via Battle.net.